-Detailed step-by-step instructions are available for filling out the JWST NIRSpec IFU Spectroscopy APT template.
+Detailed step-by-step instructions are available for filling out the JWST NIRSpec integral field unit (IFU) spectroscopy APT template.

 See also: NIRSpec IFU Spectroscopy, JWST Integral Field Spectroscopy Roadmap, NIRSpec Bright Spoilers and the IFU Recommended Strategies, NIRSpec IFU and MIRI MRS Observations of Cassiopeia A, NIRSpec IFU and MIRI MRS Observations of SN1987A, NIRSpec IFU and Fixed Slit Observations of Near-Earth Asteroids

 The NIRSpec integral field unit (IFU) can obtain spatially resolved imaging spectroscopy of a contiguous, extended 3" × 3" area on the sky.
 To achieve this, the IFU uses specialized optics to reformat the spatial region and direct light to the spectrograph optics, which it shares with the multi-object spectroscopy (MOS) and fixed slits (FS) observing modes.
 Additional information is available on the IFU hardware and the IFU observing mode pages.

 This article describes the preparation of a NIRSpec IFU observation using the Astronomer's Proposal Tool NIRSpec IFU template.

 We assume the observer has already a defined target(s) to be observed, created an observation folder, and loaded the NIRSpec IFU observation template.
 Instructions for doing this are presented in the JWST Astronomers Proposal Tool.

 - Section 1: This section shows that the NIRSpec IFU spectroscopy template has been selected, along with a target that was previously defined by the user.

 - Section 2: The area contains parameters that are for the proposer's information.
 The observer cannot edit this section.